How to merge items with your catalog

 • Full item updates are recommended over merge operations when indexing complete items, such as new products.
 Full item updates offer superior indexing performance, and will delete metadata no longer found in your source system.

-• Partial item updates can be used instead to perform more granular modifications, such as appending a value to an array.
+• Partial item updates can be used instead to perform more granular modifications, such as appending a value to an array or a dictionary field.

 Limits